 Of course, if an amazing person presents themselves, you shouldn’t keep them waiting too long either, or you will very likely lose them to the competition.
-It’s all about knowing the market, and knowing how many people are out there that can both do the job you need them to do, and share your core company values.
+It’s all about knowing the market and how many people are out there that can both do the job you need them to do and share your core company values.
 A good Recruiter should be able to advise you on this – if they can’t, it’s time to look elsewhere, because you are not getting what you are paying for.

 Beware the ‘honeymoon phase’

 If you don’t show a true representation of yourself right at the beginning, the gloss eventually wears off and that rarely ends well.
 Of course, you don’t air all of your dirty laundry when you first meet someone either…

 Don’t oversell the job or the company; inflated promises of on-target earnings or telling someone everything is rosy financially when it isn’t, means that when they realise you haven’t been honest, you have broken trust, which never works in a relationship and can be devastating to business morale.